anu1301/noughts_and_crosses/README.md

 <img src="images/pep8-validator.PNG">

 ### Manual Testing
-* See table at the end of the Readment document.
+* See table at the end of the Readme document.
 <table>
 <tr>
 <th>Feature</th>